What life was like in Iran before the 1979 Islamic revolution

 The Iranian revolution is regarded as one of the most important geopolitical events of the 20th century.
 It set the template for a new form of political Islam and ushered in a deeply conservative theocratic state that exists to this day.

-But before Khomeini’s revolution “transformed every aspect of Iranian society”, Iran was “a very different world”, said International Policy Digest (IPD).
+But before Ayatollah Khomeini’s revolution "transformed every aspect of Iranian society", Iran was "a very different world", said International Policy Digest (IPD).

 For nearly 40 years up until 1979, the country had been ruled by the pro-Western Shah Mohammad Reza Pahlavi.
-During his autocratic reign, “Iran’s economy and educational opportunities expanded” as he “pushed the country to adopt Western-oriented secular modernization, allowing some degree of cultural freedom”, reported Business Insider.
+During his autocratic reign, "Iran's economy and educational opportunities expanded" as he "pushed the country to adopt Western-oriented secular modernisation, allowing some degree of cultural freedom", reported Business Insider.

-During this time, women’s rights were also greatly expanded.
-Women were “encouraged to get an education” and were allowed to mix freely with men, said IPD.
+During this time, women's rights were also greatly expanded.
+Women were "encouraged to get an education" and were allowed to mix freely with men, said IPD.
 They gained the right to vote in the mid-1960s and were subsequently elected into parliament.
-The hijab was also outlawed and women were encouraged to dress in modern Western-style clothing, said the BBC.
+The hijab was also outlawed, and women were encouraged to dress in modern Western-style clothing, said the BBC.

 However, the Shah's pro-Western liberalising agenda did not extend to his own rule.
 He did not allow dissent of any kind in his regime and "his increasingly authoritarian measures and his eventual dismissal of multiparty rule set the stage for the infamous revolution", said Business Insider.